Orangetheory sees AI data governance as a ‘force multiplier’

 Ameen Kazerouni, chief analytics officer at Orangetheory Fitness, is well-versed in AI.
 His experience working as the head of AI and machine learning at Zappos has helped him successfully utilize AI and data at Orangetheory.

-At VentureBeat’s virtual Transform 2021 conference, Kazerouni compared data to oil: both are irreplaceably valuable, made so because of a refining process.
+At VentureBeat’s virtual Transform 2021 conference, Kazerouni compared data to oil: Both are made valuable through a refining process.

-“There’s this evolution that data goes through where it goes from data, to knowledge, and to insight,” Kazerouni said.
+“There’s this evolution that data goes through where it goes from data to knowledge and to insight,” Kazerouni said.
 “When you collect data, it’s serving a purpose.
 And then understanding what that data means and how it relates to other pieces of data is critical.”

 In other words, data isn’t useful until it’s contextualized.
 Companies have realized that data is important and are very diligent about collecting every piece of information they can, Kazerouni said.
 When one piece of information is seen in conjunction with other pieces of information, it serves as a “force multiplier” that allows businesses to identify correlations and confirm hypotheses about what is happening within the ecosystem.
 Businesses can make informed decisions derived from data that can dramatically change how consumers experience products, Kazerouni said.
-Data requires additional work before it becomes extremely valuable.
+But data requires additional work before it becomes extremely valuable.

-The key to finding and making use of this information requires what Kazerouni called “building your differentiator.”
-This means finding a niche that can set a company apart from its competitors, and really investing in that.
-That could mean buying technology or building it internally.
-A company with power in-house and a larger team would make a different decision than one entering machine learning and AI for the first time.
-If the company has a limited set of resources, build what is going to be the differentiator — spend resources on something that other companies are not spending their resources on.
-That is the best way for a company to focus their efforts because that is why is going to elevate the user experience, drive efficiency, and be different from the rest of the market.
+The key to finding and making use of this information is what Kazerouni called “building your differentiator.”
+This means finding a niche that can set your company apart from its competitors and really investing in that.
+This could mean buying technology, building it internally, or some combination of the two.
+A company with in-house resources and a larger team would make a different decision from one entering machine learning and AI for the first time.

 “If you’re trying to build something that somebody else is building as their core product, you will never be able to focus on it as much as a person [who] just does that and nothing else,” he said.